Sure, we all acquired a fascination with bread baking during the pandemic, but no one has a success story quite like Gautier and Ashley Coiffard.

 The pair run L’appartement 4F, a successful bakery that started out of their Cobble Hill apartment (hence how they landed upon their name), and reached insta-fame after posting their adorable petite croissant cereal.

-L’appartement 4F just opened its first brick-and-mortar location this spring on Saturday, May 14 in Brooklyn Heights.
+L’appartement 4F opened its first brick-and-mortar location last spring on Saturday, May 14 in Brooklyn Heights.
 Ashley shared the big news on their Kickstarter saying, “L’Appartement 4F is leaving l’appartement!”

 Their happy-ever-after story began back in 2016 when the pair met, just a few years after Gautier had moved to NYC from France.
 At that point, Gautier was only missing one thing in his life—quality bread.
 So he put his engineering degree to work and fine-tuned a fault-proof bread recipe that ultimately sparked the couple’s current endeavors.